The latest iPhones boast what Apple calls a True Tone display.

 Yes.
-Unlike the iPhone's True Tone flash, the iPad Pro's True Tone display can be enabled and disabled, we suspect the same will be true of the iPhone X and iPhone 8.
+Unlike the iPhone's True Tone flash, the iPad Pro's True Tone display can be enabled and disabled.
 Under Settings, go to Display and Brightness, and switch on True Tone.
 Under this menu, you'll also see a Night Shift toggle.
 Night Shift works similarly to True Tone.

 Apple True Tone: Is True Tone related to Night Shift?

 Night Shift is a feature introduced in iOS 9.3.
 It uses the iPad or iPhone's clock and geolocation to automatically adjust the colours in the display to the warmer end of the spectrum after dark.
 The result is a better night’s sleep for you.
 Night Shift basically works like True Tone, but for a different reason.
 It makes the screen get warmer closer to your bed time in order to reduce the amount of blue light emitted from the screen.

 This will make the display appear more orangey.
 But a warmer display should be much more comfortable for late-night reading when ambient light is likely to be lower.
 Apple has suggested that blue light can affect our sleep by throwing off our circadian rhythm, which moderates our body clock.
 It suppress the secretion of melatonin, too.
 Harvard researchers and their colleagues have even proved this with experiments.